Isolation on Trans-Siberian railway

-I then went to the restaurant car of the train and had a chat with a Russian guy who explained further that a member of the presidential staff was among the casualties.
-He also said that there already was ten different versions on what had caused the accident.
-I found it interesting that he had a very different view on how the whole thing was handled by the authorities, compared to the viewpoint of the young couple in my cabin.
+I wandered into the restaurant car of the train and had a chat with a Russian guy.
+He said that a member of the presidential staff was among the casualties, and claimed that there already was ten different versions on what had caused the accident.
+His cynicism about how the authorities handled things was worlds apart from the young couple’s hopeful yet weary outlook.

 Trans-Siberian railway On the Trans-Siberian railway.